codeceptjs/CodeceptJS/docs/plugins.md

 -   `fullPageScreenshots`: should full page screenshots be used.
 Default: false.
 -   `output`: a directory where reports should be stored.
 Default: `output`.
 -   `screenshotsForAllureReport`: If Allure plugin is enabled this plugin attaches each saved screenshot to allure report.
 Default: false.
+-   `disableScreenshotOnFail` : Disables the capturing of screeshots after the failed step.
+Default: true.

 ### Parameters